 - Mark each download you want to remove or use Select All on the top left for all files.

-Method 8: Delete Duplicate Contacts
+Method 9: Delete Unnecessary and Duplicate Contacts

 - Open the Contacts app.